luisbebop/mission/persistence.md

 - pub/sub system
 - rights management system

-What does HND actually *need* to do and why does it need to do those things?
+But *why* does Hypernet Data actually need to do these things?
 Let's look at some examples.

 ## Example: Google Docs
 ### Persistence
-> Users exect that data loss generally won't happen.
+> Users expect that data loss generally won't happen.
 The one exception is when changes are made to a document during a network outage.
 Users understand that those changes cannot be persisted without reconnecting.

 Given the unreliable nature of the p2p compute fabric, a high level of replication is needed.
-Any `fsync` equivelant or semantic should not return until a certian (perhaps user-specified?)level of replicaiton has been achieved.
+Any `fsync` equivalent or semantic should not return until a certain (perhaps user-specified?)level of replication has been achieved.
 To economize bandwidth and optimize throughput, multi peer transfers should be used.

 ### Permissions
 > Users share content with arbitrary groups of users.
 Different users hold different rights.
 Some may: